летчик-космонавт Александр Мисуркин

 Why do we need to fly to space?
 Exploring the world around us, we get to know ourselves better»

-I was born and spent the first years of life in Smolensk, the homeland of the first cosmonaut of our planet.
-Later I moved to Oryol, where my childhood fantasies of flying to other worlds, the desire to visit places where no one had gone before us, evolved into the goal of becoming a spaceman.
+I was born and spent my early years in Smolensk region, the homeland of the first cosmonaut on Earth.
+Later, I moved to Oryol, where childhood fantasies about flying to other worlds and the desire to go where no one had been before evolved into a goal — to become a cosmonaut.

-Step by step, I was approaching my goal and at the same time the most important exam in my life.
-Who would have thought that the plan «How to Be a Cosmonaut», invented one fine spring day more than 20 years ago by my schoolteacher Nataliya Vladimirovna Afanasieva, would work!
+Step by step, I approached my cherished goal and simultaneously the most important test in my life.
+Who would have thought that the «How to Become a Cosmonaut» plan, devised more than 20 years ago by my school teacher Natalia Vladimirovna Afanasyeva, actually works!

-Later, within 8 years, I was in space twice more: as an expedition commander on the ISS expedition and as the crew commander of the first fully commercial flight in Russian astronautics.
-Twice I set the record for the longest time in outer space in Russian spacesuits.
-And, just as importantly, I met a wide range of smart people from all kinds of spheres, from science to business and the arts.
+Subsequently, over 8 years, I went to space twice more: as the commander of an ISS expedition and as the crew commander of the first fully commercial flight to the ISS.
+Twice I set a record for the duration of work in open space in Russian spacesuits.

-The goal-calling of the first part of life has been achieved, and new goals appear on my life horizon...
+In general, the goal-challenge of the first part of life has been achieved, new goals appear on the horizon.
+At 45 years old — the flight is normal.

 My topics